Join Anna Maria’s

 This is the moment of truth.
 It is impossible to say exactly how much of the ingredients is necessary to reach the proper balance.
 It depends on too many factors: the quantity of the parsley, the absorption of the bolghur, the strength of the lemon, etc.

 Taste the tabouleh and add ingredients as necessary.
-It is better to be shy with the lemon that is easy to add.
+It is better to be shy with the lemon as it is easy to add.
 Maybe the tabouleh will need little more oil, an extra touch of allspice and paprika, or salt.

 Invite your friends and family to taste and get their opinion: it could be the start of an interesting debate on everyone’s perceptions.
 Enjoy the tabouleh with pita flat bread.